 When asked to comment on Dr. Litt’s recommendations, Claus said, “Ho, ho, ho, Christmas without hot chocolate?
 And I go from a cold sleigh to a hot fireplace.
 I can’t prevent these sudden changes in temperature without disappointing the children, but I promise to see my dermatologist.”
 Dr. Litt had no comment when asked if he thought a veterinarian could be of any help to Rudolph, who seems to have a similar problem.

-People who suspect they may have rosacea can visit the NRS website or call its toll-free number at 1-888-NO-BLUSH to obtain comprehensive information on the disorder.
+People who suspect they may have rosacea can visit the NRS website at www.rosacea.org, or call its toll-free number at 1-888-NO-BLUSH to obtain comprehensive information on the disorder.
 Information and educational materials are also available by writing the National Rosacea Society, 196 James Street, Barrington, Illinois 60010; or via e-mail at firstname.lastname@example.org.